 It will automatically create a shallow depth of field while maintaining a blurred background.
 You’ll ideally want to use portrait mode in brighter conditions like direct sunlight, but the flash will be automatically utilized as necessary.
 Portrait mode relies on:

-- A high f-stop to produce sharp focus on the subject while blurring the background significantly
+- A high f-stop to produce a sharp focus on the subject while blurring the background significantly

 - A slow shutter speed since the subject isn’t in motion

-- A variable ISO to reduce noise, ideally a low ISO since portrait mode is best used in controlled, quality lighting
+- A variable ISO to reduce noise, ideally low since portrait mode is best used in controlled, quality lighting

 Landscape mode is functionally the opposite of portrait mode.
 If you’re looking to capture a scene with a clean depth of field from one end to the other, landscape mode is what you want to use.
 It’s a popular choice if you don’t have a specific subject and are instead looking to convey a vivid scene in crystal clarity.